USALite Zep-O-Lite Flashlight

 In the mid-1930's, the streamlined design concept was popular in automobiles, trains, appliances, and even flashlights.
 USALite came out with the Zep-O-Lite in 1936, capitalizing on the streamlined design concept, as well as the airships of the day, the Hindenburg and Graf Zeppelin.
 It included the outline of a zeppelin on the endcap, along with the name.
 It was a high quality flashlight which had good sales, and for some reason, was discontinued in 1939 or there about, perhaps because of the end of the zeppelin era in 1937 with the Hindenburg crash, and anti-German sentiment with the approach of WWII.

 Despite good sales, the Zep-O-Lite, (located on top) is a very rare flashlight.
 USALite produced three versions, a 2, 3, and 5 cell model.
 All are nickel-plated brass, with a slide and push-button switch, and a screw-in style bulb.
-I have a 3-cell model, in excellent condition, and am searching for the other two.
+I have the 3-cell model in real good condition, and I'm searching for the other two.
 If you happen to have a Zep-O-Lite, you are very fortunate.
 I haven't seen one for sale since I found this one about 5 years ago!
-I only know of one other collector who has a 2-cell model.
+I only know of one other collector who has one, and it's a 2-cell model.
+See below.

 Lawsuits are always exciting, and especially so when then involve flashlights.
 Scovill Mfg.
 Co. v.
 United States Electric Mfg.
 Corporation, (Read More Here) was decided in New York in 1940.
 Scovill (who eventually made Hamilton Beach blenders and kitchen appliances), also made flashlights.
 Scovill made the Zephyrlite, and USA Lite made the Zep-O-Lite, and there was no love lost between the two.
 They sued United States Electric for design patent and trademark infringements, and brought every streamlined light made at the time into the fray; the Streamlite, Stream-O-Lite, Zephyrlite, Zep-O-Lite, Rocketlite and Lightmaster, and what exactly a streamlined flashlight was.
 Sears was also mentioned as a retailer who sold "streamlined" flashlights, under the Lightmaster and Homart brands.
 Scovill lost, and everyone continued to make and market their respective lights for a time.